 The shutters on the window overlooking the piano should be kept closed whenever possible to protect the highly polished veneer of the piano.

 The Sitting Room.
 Very large, with 2 generous-sized sofas, 2 armchairs, and a wood-burning fireplace.
-(There are logs beside the fireplaces in both this room and the Dining Area, and a stack of logs in the nearby woodshed.
+(There are logs beside the fireplaces in both this room and in the kitchen and a stack of logs in the nearby woodshed).

-There’s a giant TV screen with a satellite connection, and a Blue Ray DVD Player.
+There’s a giant TV screen and a Blue Ray DVD Player.

 To the right of the Hall are:

 Dining Room.
 With a table seating 8, two long, east-facing windows, and a non-working fireplace.
 There’s a cupboard containing board games, packs of playing cards etc.

 Off the Dining Room is the laundry room with a roller and a steam iron.
 At the rear of this room is a WC.
 There is also a water tank and the electric fuse box.

 Off the Sitting Room are:

 Kitchen/Breakfast & Dining Area.
 Air-conditioned, with a large central island, separating the Kitchen from the Breakfast/Dining Area and, above it, racks for pots and pans.

 The Kitchen has a Siemens induction cooker with 5 hobs, 2 Miele ovens, a Nespresso machine, a large toaster, microwave oven, weighing scales, a large fridge/freezer with ice-maker, a dishwasher, and sink.